 As a direct consequence of these features, power-domain NOMA, well established within OWC, requires highly accurate channel state information (CSI) to perform critical operations in NOMA-based transmission, including user grouping or pairing, power allocation, and signal superposition.
-However, assuming static channel conditions over a given time period, or modeling them using standard probabilistic distributions such as Rayleigh or Gaussian for CSI estimation, is unrealistic in practical indoor OWC scenarios \cite{wang_location-based_2020}\cite{9064520} \cite{8636954}.
+However, assuming static channel conditions over a given time period, or modeling them using standard probabilistic distributions such as Rayleigh or Gaussian for CSI estimation, is unrealistic in practical indoor OWC scenarios \cite{wang_location-based_2020, 9064520,8636954}.
 The uncertainty in CSI estimation arises from various factors, including user mobility, shadowing, and quantization errors.
 Based on this, it becomes evident that quantifying the effect of imperfect CSI on the performance of NOMA-based OWC systems is essential \cite{tran_performance_2022}.
-In \cite{al-hameed_lidal_2019,hassan_lidal-assisted_2025}, a light detection and localization system (LiDAL) was introduced to exploit location-based information as an auxiliary source and improve the accuracy of CSI estimation.
-This system passively captures the spatio-temporal presence and location of users, allowing channel estimates to be updated more accurately and frequently.
-To characterize CSI imperfections, the Cramer–Rao lower bound (CRLB) was also employed in these studies as an unbiased error estimator.
-Nevertheless, even with improved CSI, residual errors in NOMA interference cancellation can still cause potential degradation in the useful data throughput of NOMA systems.
-In \cite{hassan_lidal-assisted_2025,hassan23}, random linear network coding (RLNC) was integrated with NOMA in an OWC system.
-In RLNC-NOMA, the optical access point encodes data packets as random linear combinations of the original packets over superimposed NOMA signals.
-At the receiver side, as long as a sufficient number of independent combinations are received, the original information can be reliably reconstructed, thereby mitigating the propagation of errors in the information carried by superimposed NOMA user signals.
+In \cite{al-hameed_lidal_2019,hassan_lidal_assisted_2025}, a light detection and localization system (LiDAL) was introduced to exploit location-based information as an auxiliary source and improve the accuracy of CSI estimation.
+This system passively captures the spatio-temporal presence and location of users, allowing channel estimates to be updated more accurately and frequently. {The LiDAL system considered in this work is fundamentally different from RF-based localization systems, as the nonlinearity of optical sources and the limited eye-safety transmit power jointly reshape localization operation and its achievable accuracy.
+In contrast, in RF-based localization systems, multipath, co-channel interference, and signal-strength fluctuations are the primary challenges \cite{9705498}}.